peter-evans/create-pull-request/docs/concepts-guidelines.md

 - Use the default `GITHUB_TOKEN` and allow the action to create pull requests that have no checks enabled.
 Manually close pull requests and immediately reopen them.
 This will enable `on: pull_request` workflows to run and be added as checks.
 To prevent merging of pull requests without checks erroneously, use [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests).

-- Create draft pull requests by setting the `draft: always-true` input, and configure your workflow to trigger `on: ready_for_review`.
+- Create draft pull requests by setting the `draft: always-true` input, and configure your workflow to trigger `ready_for_review` in `on: pull_request`.
 The workflow will run when users manually click the "Ready for review" button on the draft pull requests.
 If the pull request is updated by the action, the `always-true` mode ensures that the pull request will be converted back to a draft.

 - Use a [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) created on an account that has write access to the repository that pull requests are being created in.
 This is the standard workaround and [recommended by GitHub](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).
 It's advisable to use a dedicated [machine account](https://docs.github.com/en/github/site-policy/github-terms-of-service#3-account-requirements) that has collaborator access to the repository, rather than creating a PAT on a personal user account.
 Also note that because the account that owns the PAT will be the creator of pull requests, that user account will be unable to perform actions such as request changes or approve the pull request.